1. General Terms & Conditions

 It is strongly recommended that you purchase trip cancellation insurance to protect your holiday investment; talk with your vacation consultant to find out what options you have.
 Should you upgrade the total cost of your vacation package, make sure you upgrade your insurance coverage to ensure the total amount of your trip is covered.
 Specific terms, limitations, and conditions apply to all travel policies purchased.
 Please ensure you understand your policy before you travel.

 15. Last-Minute Bookings

 Last-minute bookings are welcome; however, at the time of request, a credit card guarantee of full payment is required.
 Late package bookings require a minimum of 24 to 48 hours to request and confirm availability.
 Upon confirmation, the full credit card payment will be processed.

 To receive your travel documents (eDocs) prior to departure, final payment must have been received by the due date specified in your final quote or invoice.
 Your travel documents will be sent to you electronically at least 30 days prior to departure.
 If a booking is made within 10 days of departure, travel documents will either be sent electronically or they will be available for pick-up at the train station on the day of departure for rail-only bookings or at the first-night hotel for package tours.
 Guests will be advised of their Kamloops or Quesnel accommodation upon check-in at the departure station.

 17. Rail Connections

 Please arrive at the departing train station a minimum of 30 minutes prior to boarding time to ensure your luggage is checked and your travel documents are in order.
 We strongly recommend that you not make onward travel arrangements the night of arrival at your destination.
 Train travel in Canada is subject to unforeseen delays, and departure and arrival times cannot be guaranteed.
-ROCKY-PEAK HOLIDAYS will not be responsible for missed connections.
+Rocky Mountain Holidays Ltd. will not be responsible for missed connections.